top of page

 Dystopian Romanticism™

-Drawing from the dystopian mythos of Blade Runner, the melancholic lyricism of Wong Kar-wai, and the existential stillness of Edward Hopper, the genre transforms ordinary cityscapes into symbolic, psychologically charged environments.
-These are spaces where time suspends, where the neon glow becomes a language of memory, and where the urban subject navigates the thin membrane between reality and dream.
+Drawing aesthetic influence from the dystopian mythology of Blade Runner, the melancholic lyricism of Wong Kar-wai, and the existential stillness of Edward Hopper, Dystopian Romanticism™ transforms ordinary cityscapes into psychologically charged environments.
+Within these images, neon becomes more than illumination.
+It operates as a visual language of memory, dislocation, desire, and temporal suspension.
+The urban subject moves through these spaces in a state that is both embodied and dreamlike, caught between collapse and tenderness, estrangement and hope.

 Core characteristics